 This bridge, which was destroyed by a flood in November of the same year, was replaced by another in 1856.
 A description of the latter structure was found in the Articles of Association for the Table Mountain Bridge Company, which noted that the purpose of the company was to “construct a bridge across the Stanislaus River in the counties of Calaveras and Tuolumne, at a place formerly occupied by the Stanislaus Central Company.”
 The place of business was at Sonora, with existing stock of 300 shares at $33,000.
 The bridge was to be constructed as follows: “a strong abutment with a pyramid upon the same on each side of the river with two wire cable extending across the river over said pyramids from which cables the bridge floor shall be suspended by iron ropes or wire” (Calaveras County Book of Agreements A:96).

 This bridge washed out in the flood of 1862, and was replaced by a covered bridge in 1863-64.
 Known as the Union Bridge, for its builders the Union Bridge Company of Sonora, the bridge was built in New York and shipped around the Horn in sections.
 A Howe truss bridge, it was reinforced by an auxiliary arch, and was about 240 feet long.
 One of its builders was Rehindhart Rupli, who resided adjacent to the structure.

-Central Ferry, located upriver from O’Byrnes enterprise, was another route which provided access to Sonora from the Stockton Road.
-In October of 1853 John Carothers & Co. were granted a petition to establish a ferry and collect tolls; the name to be Central Ferry (Minutes of the Court of Sessions of Calaveras County Book A:38) (presumably because it was located about midway between O’Byrnes Ferry and Reynolds Ferry).
+Central Ferry, located upriver from O’Byrnes's enterprise, was another route which provided access to Sonora from the Stockton Road.
+In October of 1853 John Carothers & Co. was granted a petition to establish a ferry and collect tolls; the name to be Central Ferry (presumably because it was located about midway between O’Byrnes Ferry and Reynolds Ferry) (Minutes of the Court of Sessions of Calaveras County Book A:38).